Tuxzie/tuxzie.github.io/Learning-Log-Bash.md

       -Using curl, software manager [sometimes], and downloading even more dependencies

 ### Arch Linux
-      o No (I'm kidding)
-      o Configuring an OS with more control -Recognizing & respecting the role of GRUB and the work of OS builders -Better understanding Bash's capabilities as a script -Downloading literally anything is a nightmare
+      o No, I'm never coming back (I'm kidding) o How to configure an OS on a more esoteric level (with more control) -Recognizing & respecting the role of GRUB and the work of OS builders -Better understanding Bash's capabilities as a script -Downloading literally anything is a nightmare